-.5 Credit 602 Introduction to Sculpture Grades 9-12
+602 Introduction to Sculpture

 This course is the ultimate hands-on art experience.
-Students will use a variety of materials and techniques to create three-dimensional artworks, both relief and freestanding.
+Students will use a variety of materials and techniques to create three-dimensional art works, both relief and freestanding.
 Challenging projects are designed to reinforce the essential elements of art and principles of design, while allowing for creative and personal interpretation of the various subject matter and techniques.
 Sculpture materials may include wood, clay, glass, metal, cardboard, plaster, and found or recycled materials.
-An emphasis will be placed experimentation, work ethic, and individual progress throughout the semester.
-This course may be taken to fulfill the Fine Arts requirement.
+An emphasis will be placed on experimentation, work ethic, and individual progress throughout the semester.
+This course fulfills the Fine Arts requirement.